SlimeVR/SlimeVR-Tracker-ESP/CONTRIBUTING.md

 > whatever changes you made to the forked dependency to its repository, and switch the
 > firmware's `lib_deps` back to the git url.
 >
-> Dont forget that your fork will need to be pushed and publicly viewable on github for
+> Dont forget that your fork will need to be pushed and publicly viewable on GitHub for
 > us to be able to use and review it!